- About Us

-Grand Canyon Conservancy has staff at Grand Canyon National Park, and in Flagstaff and Phoenix, Arizona.
+Grand Canyon Conservancy has staff at Grand Canyon National Park, as well as spread out throughout Arizona and the United States.
 We work in a variety of roles in fundraising, educational programs, marketing, strategic planning, accounting, retail, and administrative positions to make sure your support makes a difference.

 Laura moved from Illinois to Grand Canyon in 1995 to enjoy a summer out west.
 She immediately fell in love with Arizona and decided to make the move a permanent one.
 After working in the hospitality industry for 14 years, Laura transitioned to Grand Canyon Conservancy hoping for a new challenge working in the rewarding setting of a nonprofit organization.
 Laura serves as an advocate for the changes that make Grand Canyon Conservancy a stronger partner to the park by leading annual planning processes, strategic initiatives, and special projects critical to GCC’s long-term success.
 She is an effective facilitator and champion for many critical strategic initiatives involved in growing the organization.
 "Working for GCC has given me the opportunity to ensure future generations have the opportunity to explore and connect to a place I will forever call home."

-Mindy first saw Grand Canyon National Park when she was four years old, while moving from the east coast to the west coast with her family, and it left a remarkable impression on her.
-She has over 20 years of experience as a marketing and communications executive, and has lived and worked across the United States.
-Most of her career was spent in marketing leadership positions at major art museums, including the Kimbell Art Museum (Fort Worth, Texas), the Walters Art Museum (Baltimore, Md.) and Phoenix Art Museum.
-Prior to joining GCC in 2017, she worked with the Center for the Future of Arizona and wrote and reported stories for Cronkite News, covering the topics of borderlands and sustainability.
-Mindy has a B.A. in journalism from San Diego State University and a master’s degree from ASU’s Walter Cronkite School of Journalism and Mass Communication.
-She has been a featured speaker on the topic of nonprofit marketing for the American Marketing Association, Texas Association of Museums, and Texas A&M University, among others.
-In her free time, Mindy is a professional singer who loves to ski, do yoga, and spend time with her dog.
+Mindy first saw Grand Canyon National Park when she was four years old while moving from the east coast to the west coast with her family, and it left a remarkable impression on her.
+She has over 20 years of experience as a marketing and communications executive and has lived and worked across the United States.
+Much of her career was spent in marketing leadership positions at major art museums, including the Kimbell Art Museum (Fort Worth, Texas), the Walters Art Museum (Baltimore, Md.), and Phoenix Art Museum.
+Prior to joining Grand Canyon Conservancy in 2017, she worked with the Center for the Future of Arizona, developing content for “The Arizona We Want” vision, and wrote and reported stories for Cronkite News, covering the topics of borderlands and sustainability.
+Mindy has a B.A. in journalism from San Diego State University, a master’s degree from ASU’s Walter Cronkite School of Journalism and Mass Communication, and a certification in Digital Marketing from the American Marketing Association.
+She is a graduate Fellow of Leading for Change Arizona and has been a featured speaker on the topic of nonprofit marketing for the American Marketing Association, American Association of Museums, the Andy Harvey Indigenous Youth Media Workshop, and many universities across the country.
+In her free time, Mindy is a professional singer who loves to ski, hike, travel, read, and spend time with her dogs, Annie and Roxie.